dtcenter/MET/met/docs/Users_Guide/masking.rst

 		   4. The -type string option can be used to override the default masking type (poly).
 See description of supported types below.

-		      5. The -input_field string option can be used to read existing mask data from “input_file”.
+		      5. The -input_field string option can be used to read existing mask data from “input_grid”, when specified as a gridded data file.

 			 6. The -mask_field string option can be used to define the field from “mask_file” to be used for “data” masking.

 			    7. The -complement option can be used to to compute the complement of the area defined by “mask_file”.

-			       8. The -union | -intersection | -symdiff option can be used to specify how to combine the masks from “input_file” and “mask_file”.
+			       8. The -union | -intersection | -symdiff option can be used to specify how to combine the masks from “input_grid” and “mask_file”.

 				  9. The -thresh string option can be used to define the threshold to be applied.